donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 ## Lerner Index

 Developed by economist Abba P. Lerner in 1934 (@Lerner1934), the Lerner Index is used to quantify the market power of a firm i.
 This index measures a firm’s ability to set prices above marginal costs, thereby indicating the degree of market power it holds.
 The higher the index, the greater the firm’s dominance in the market.
-For a given firm i, the Lerner Index at time t is defined as:
+For a given firm *i*, the Lerner Index at time *t* is defined as:

 $$L_{i,t} = \frac{P_{i,t} - MC_{i,t}}{P_{i,t}}$$